 One of the best ways to get up close with the varied fauna of the park is by kayak, along the nether reaches of a large reservoir, about an hour from Surat Thani on Route 415.
 At Rajaprarabha Dam, you can go boating, rafting, and fishing among the limestone cliffs that appear as islands, or stay in beautiful floating bungalows and explore this pristine jungle on elephant back.

 Farther west, the park area (off Highway 401, at kilometer 109) has several bungalow resorts in the jungle off the 1.5km-long (1-mile) entrance road, some set as treehouses.
 There are several Internet cafes, too.
 From here, well-marked trails lead you through the park.
 The park office can provide camping equipment, and guides will offer their services and help plan your itinerary.

 Caution: It's important to know that waterfalls and caves pose real risks during rainy season.
-In 2006 and 2007, a number of Thai and foreign tourists lost their lives when flash floods inundated caves in this very park.
+Both Thai and foreign tourists have lost their lives when flash floods inundated caves in this very park.
+Chiang Rai made headlines in 2018 when a group of young soccer players and their coach were trapped for more than two weeks after flooding trapped them in a cave.
 Whether visiting the caverns and waterfalls, or considering a jungle hike or tubing down the River Sok, always book through a reputable travel agent so that help is at hand if you run into trouble.